bitmetric-bv/awesome-qlik/README.md

 ## Extensions 📊
 - [BeautifyMe](https://github.com/iviasensio/BeautifyMe) - allows a high customization of the app with no code and no CSS knowledge.
 - [GINQO Master Item Manager](https://github.com/GINQO/Master-Item-Manager) - extension that can load and create master items from a table within Qlik, making the management and creation of them much easier
-- [PinIt](https://getpinit.com) - no-code solution to combine visualizations from multiple Qlik Sense dashboards into personal pinboards (freemium)
 - [QuickTableViewer](https://github.com/ChristofSchwarz/qsQuickTableViewer) - Qlik Sense Extension to quickly get all fields of a data-model table into a standard Qlik Sense Table object
 - [Vizlib Library](https://home.vizlib.com/vizlib-library-for-qlik-sense/) - a large library of additional visualizations for Qlik Sense (freemium)

 ## Add-ons
 ### Reporting
 - [Mail & Deploy](https://www.mail-and-deploy.com/) - Reporting suite for QlikView, Qlik Sense and Qlik Sense SaaS
 - [Qalyptus](https://www.qalyptus.com/) - Reporting for QlikView and Qlik Sense
+- [ancoreShare](https://ancoresoft.com/ancoreshare-extension/) - Reporting for Qlik Sense, also as just an extension

 ### Version Control
 - [Gitoqlok](https://gitoqlik.com/) - Gitoqlok is easy-to-use app version controller for Qlik Sense